usdaud/algotradinglib.github.io/en/pedia/1/2-hour_chart.md

 ### 4. Volatility-Based Strategies

-Given the balance between data granularity and trend conspicuousness in a 2-hour chart, volatility indicators like ATR (Average True Range) or [Bollinger Bands](../b/bollinger_bands.md) can be successfully applied here.
+Given the balance between data granularity and trend conspicuousness in a 2-hour chart, volatility indicators like ATR ([Average True Range](../a/average_true_range_(atr).md)) or [Bollinger Bands](../b/bollinger_bands.md) can be successfully applied here.
 Detecting changes in volatility and adjusting your [trading strategies](../t/trading_strategies.md) accordingly can be more reliable in this timeframe.

 ## Practical Implementation